psu13/mutable-hakyll/posts/the-martinu-bug.md

 Two more notes:

-1. Spotify seems to be better at this, as it appears to realize that the name "Martinů" is important in this context and does not try to autocorrect it.
+1. Spotify seems to be better at this, as it appears to realize that the name "Martinů" is important in this context so it does not weight name corrected hits as highly.
+If you dig a deeper into their search hits you can still see some silliness, but it's not as bad.
 This is why I sometimes keep Spotify around for random explorations of different areas of music.
-But for the most part I find the app annoying to use.
+But for the most part I find their app annoying to use.

 2. The best way to do these kinds of searches is to type, for example, `Martinů site:music.apple.com` into your favorite search engine, because just matching the